 Octocrylene: relatively high rates of skin allergy.

-Because chemical UV filters either are linked with endocrine disruption or skin allergy or both, I do not recommend them.
+Because chemical UV filters either are linked to endocrine disruption or skin allergy or both, I do not recommend them.
+In addition, they do not provide as good of a protection as mineral sunscreens.
+Please read about that next.

 Mineral Face Sunscreen Products